MalihehIzadi/ml4se/pages/discussion-template.md

 ---

 ### Action items before your presentation

-Read your selected paper carefully, and discuss it within your group to help each other get a good grasp of the problem, method, and results.
+* Read your selected paper carefully, and discuss it within your group to help each other get a good grasp of the problem, method, and results.
-Prepare a presentation to present the paper in the classroom.
+* Prepare a presentation to present the paper in the classroom.
-Compile a list of questions and discussion points before the presentation.
+* Compile a list of questions and discussion points before the presentation.
-Share the presentation, discussion points, and questions with your TAs and lecturers using your Mattermost group channel (each group has its own channel).
+* Share the presentation, discussion points, and questions with your TAs and lecturers using your Mattermost group channel (each group has its own channel).
 They will provide you with feedback if needed.

-Choose one of your teammates as the moderator, who will manage the discussion.
+* Choose one of your teammates as the moderator, who will manage the discussion.
-Choose another teammate to take notes of the discussion.
+* Choose another teammate to take notes of the discussion.
 You will use these notes in your report of the discussion.

+**Be prepared to answer the audience's questions about the work you present!**

 ### Presentation must-haves